reiver/golang-backend-training/README.md

 var logging bool = true
 ```

+At the beginning of the program log:
+> BEGIN

+At the end of the program log:
+> END

 Hints:
 * [fmt.Fprintf()](https://golang.org/pkg/fmt/#Fprintf) — `fmt.Fprintf()` is similar to `fmt.Printf()` except `fmt.Fprintf()` lets you tell it where to send the output.
 * [fmt.Fprintln()](https://golang.org/pkg/fmt/#Fprintln) — `fmt.Fprintln()` is similar to `fmt.Println()` except `fmt.Fprintln()` lets you tell it where to send the output.